Lemon-lbo/MS-Thesis/README.md

+My Masters' Thesis explores two foundational theorems in commutative algebra:

-The two main theorems of this thesis are Serre's characterization of regular local rings, which says that a Noetherian local ring is regular if and only if its global dimension is nite and in that case global dimension and Krull dimension are equal;
+- **Serre's Characterization of Regular Local Rings**: A Noetherian local ring is regular if and only if it has finite global dimension.
+Moreover, in this case, the global dimension equals the Krull dimension.

-the second theorem says that any regular local ring is a unique factorization domain.
+- **Regular Local Rings are UFDs**: Every regular local ring is a unique factorization domain (UFD).

-We study notion of dimension from both homological algebraic and ring theoretic perspective, and properties of a regular local ring.
-We nally prove the theorems using results from commutative algebra and homological algebra.
+I studied key properties of regular local rings and the notion of dimension from both the homological and ring-theoretic perspectives.
+The theorems are proved using tools and results from commutative algebra and homological algebra.

+Note: The proofs are not original work.
+Appropriate references have been provided in the report.